-We will perform a dietary study in participants with obesity to evaluate the effects of a plant-based diet low in methionine and cysteine on body weight, body composition, and energy balance, as well as obesity-related blood markers (glucose and lipid metabolism, amino acids, fatty acids) and gene expression patterns.
-In addition, we will use data form a large Dutch population study to investigate associations of dietary, circulating and urinary methionine and cysteine with body fat and chronic disease, including diabetes.
-Using genetic data from this population, we will investigate if certain genes are linked to the effect of diet on body fatness.
-In the analytical part of the STAY project, we will use state-of-the-art methodology to assess plasma and urine sulfur amino acids and related compounds, plasma lipid and fatty acid profiles, glucose tolerance, and obesity and appetite-related hormones to increase our understanding of how methionine and cysteine are linked to increased body adiposity.
+We have performed a randomized controlled dietary intervention in participants with overweight and obesity to evaluate the effects of a plant-based diet low in methionine and cysteine on body weight, body composition, and energy balance, as well as obesity-related blood markers (glucose and lipid metabolism, amino acids, fatty acids) and gene expression patterns.
+The trial protocol was published in Journal of Translational Medicine (IF 8.44).
+A total of 61 participants were randomized to the intervention, and the data collection was completed March 2022.
+In addition to the trial, we analyze data form a large Dutch population study to investigate associations of dietary, circulating and urinary methionine and cysteine with body fat and chronic disease, including diabetes.
+Using genetic data from this population, we investigate if genetic variation in genes that are involved in SAA metabolism are linked to the effect of diet on body fatness.
+In the analytical part of the STAY project, we have used state-of-the-art methodology to assess plasma and urine sulfur amino acids and related compounds, plasma lipid and fatty acid profiles, glucose tolerance, and obesity and appetite-related hormones to increase our understanding of how methionine and cysteine are linked to increased body adiposity.

 In combination, this project will help us understand the role of methionine and cysteine in human obesity and obesity related diseases, and to what extent their restriction by a plant-based diet can facilitate weight loss and improve metabolic health.